kirbydesign/designsystem/.github/CONTRIBUTING.md

 ![](images/readable-tests.png)

 #### The good test is isolated and flat
-Writing tests is one of the few places, where it is okay to be WET instead of DRY - it is rather important actually.
+The tests should be isolated and flat, therefore writing tests is one of the few places, where it is okay to be WET instead of DRY - it is rather important actually.

 Future contributors should be able to read the test without having to jump around the code and do too much logic, therefore:
 * Avoid reusing code by using functions, keep your tests flat instead